Modular Exercises for Four-Point Blocks -- I: Physical correlators

-It was shown in \cite{Moore:1988ss} that if $\cV$ and $\tilde \cV$ are the maximally-extended chiral algebras, then there exists an isomorphism $\Omega$ of the fusion algebra of $\tilde\cV$ with that of $\cV$ such that \be \cZ_{M,\tilde{M}} = \delta_{M,\Omega(\tilde{M})}. \ee In fact $\Omega$ is much more: it is a tensor equivalence between the corresponding modular tensor categories of $\cV$ and $\tilde\cV$, which means that it establishes equivalences between all mapping class group representations, matches up intertwiners of $\cV$ and $\tilde\cV$, etc. Although $\cV$ and $\tilde\cV$ don't have to be isomorphic as VOAs, $\Omega$ establishes an equivalence of their combinatorial structures.
+In fact, $\Omega$ is much more: it is a tensor equivalence between the corresponding modular tensor categories of $\cV$ and $\tilde\cV$, which means that it establishes equivalences between all mapping class group representations, matches up intertwiners of $\cV$ and $\tilde\cV$, etc. Although $\cV$ and $\tilde\cV$ do not~have to be isomorphic as VOAs, $\Omega$ establishes an equivalence of their combinatorial structures.
 Without loss of generality, in the following we assume that $\cV$ and $\tilde \cV$ are maximally-extended chiral algebras, which lead to simpler expressions.